 - Los Angeles, California

-University of California, Los Angeles (UCLA); its affiliates: Cedars-Sinai, Good Samaritan, Harbor-UCLA, and King-Drew Medical Centers; and community partners in South and Central Los Angeles organized by Healthy African American Families
+University of California, Los Angeles (UCLA); its affiliates: Cedars-Sinai Medical Center, Good Samaritan Hospital, Harbor-UCLA Medical Center, and King-Drew Medical Center ; and community partners in South and Central Los Angeles organized by Healthy African American Families

 - North Carolina